mulesoft-consulting/dw-lookup-example/README.md

 # DataWeave Lookup

-This repository contains a simple MuleSoft application flow that replicates a simple supplied example.
+An example Mule application that uses DataWeave to perform static lookups.

 ## Walkthrough